jrp244/jaren-cs460-Networking-and-sockets--python/01a-hw-create-vm/README.md

 4. Go through the installation using all the default options (you will have to explicitly select "yes" to write changes to disk), until you come to the "Software Selection" menu.
-At that menu, un-check the "GNOME" box, and check the "LXDE" box.
+At that menu, check the "LXDE" box to install the LXDE desktop environment.
+Also, uncheck any other desktop environments that might be checked (e.g., "GNOME").
 LXDE provides a lightweight desktop environment that demands less of your host system.
-You will need to explicitly tell the installer to install GRUB to the hard drive.
+If prompted, have the installer install GRUB to the hard drive.

 5. Reboot the VM when prompted.
 Then log in.